cloudflare/cloudflare-docs/content/load-balancing/load-balancers/_index.md

 <br/>
 {{<Aside type="note">}}

-For an overview of how the Cloudflare Load Balancing solution works, check out [Load Balancing components](/load-balancing/understand-basics/load-balancing-components/).
+For an overview of how the Cloudflare Load Balancing solution works, refer to [Load Balancing components](/load-balancing/understand-basics/load-balancing-components/).
 For more background information on what load balancers are, refer to the Cloudflare [Learning Center](https://www.cloudflare.com/learning/performance/what-is-load-balancing/).

 {{</Aside>}}